rice-paper.com

 Making Your Own Rice Paper

 By following instructions below you can make an attractive rice paper, fine or textured, from rice straw, bamboo, or mulberry.
-Homemade paper is not the fine paper from China, but has a personal character of its own.
-There are two major stages in making a sheet of paper from raw fiber - pulping and sheet forming.
+Homemade papers may not like fine papers on the market, but they bear the character of their maker.

 Equipment